Concept Cars Home

 The prototype car was built in Denver and originally had airplane propellers in the rear.
 One of the propellers failed during a demonstration resulting in the propeller idea being abandoned.
 A Volkswagen engine was installed in its place.
 The single wheel in the front was also improved with the addition of a second small wheel to aid in vehicle stability.

 Three additional examples followed, each outfitted with a four-cylinder Renault powerplant.
-The first car completed was put on display at numerous dealerships in order to grain interest from the public.
-It was even put on display at the Stapleton Airport in Denver.
+The first car completed was put on display at numerous dealerships in order to gain interest from the public.
+It was even put on display at Stapleton Airport in Denver.

 The second car completed had many similarities to the first non-prototype car.
 The third car was put on display at the Los Angeles New Car show, again to gain interest from the public.